Work with interactive mapping tools from across the Census Bureau.

 See what's coming up in releases and reports.

 The Census Bureau's Population Estimates Program (PEP) produces estimates of the population for the United States, its states, counties, cities, and towns, as well as for the Commonwealth of Puerto Rico and its municipios.
 Demographic components of population change (births, deaths, and migration) are produced at the national, state, and county levels of geography.
 Additionally, housing unit estimates are produced for the nation, states, and counties.

 These estimates are used in federal funding allocations, as survey controls, as denominators for vital rates and per capita time series, and as indicators of recent demographic changes.
 With each new release of annual estimates, the entire time series of estimates is revised for all years back to the last census.
 All previously published estimates are superseded and archived.
 See the Schedule of Releases for more information.

-The latest estimates of components of change for the United States, States, and Puerto Rico Commonwealth - for July 1, 2013 - were released January 23, 2014.
+The latest estimates of total population for counties, Puerto Rico municipios, and metropolitan and micropolitan statistical areas - for July 1, 2014 - were released March 26, 2015.